kushidesign/kushi/README.md

 map that you are passing to `sx`.

-You can also use a `:parent` and/or `:element` prop for further selector specicifity.
-The value of `:parent` has to match the id or class of one of the element's ancestors.
+You can also use an `:ancestor` and/or `:element` prop for further selector specicifity.
+The value of `:ancestor` has to match the id or class of one of the element's ancestors.
 The value of `:element` needs to be the same as the element that `sx` is being called within.